poush/travis_pages/README.md

 * Link it with repository on github.com
 * run ```npm install -g statiko```
 * run ```statiko install``` to install statiko files on your project
+* creating any file inside ay directory within the project
+* commit your changes
 * run ```statiko make``` to create APIs

 ### Any bugs reports will be helpful to improve this.